uben01/Introduction-to-artificial-intelligence/Final-project/thoughts.md

 In the initializer and mover function we expect the map (`c`), `playerdata`, and the `selfindex`.
  - The map should be an array of arrays, containing information about the level, we have chosen.
  - Playerdata contains of the players old and new position (thus the velocity, and center)
- - And selfindex is a number. `playerdata[selfindex]` is our representation
+ - And selfindex is a number. `playerdata[selfindex]` is our representation.

 For the initializer we have to return within 10 seconds, or we are eliminated.
-For the mover function we've got 1 second to do so, or the caller function will assume the answer as `(0 ; 0)`
+For the mover function we've got 1 second to do so, or the caller function will assume the answer as `(0 ; 0)`.

-The initializer don't have an output, it just have to return in time, however the mover have to return with `x` and `y` coordinates.
-Both coordinates codomain consist of whole numbers in range `[-1 ; 1]`.
+The initializer don't have an output, it just has to return in time, however the mover have to return with `x` and `y` coordinates.
+Both coordinates' codomain consist of whole numbers in range `[-1 ; 1]`.

 ### Real world applications
 It's pretty simple.
 From a self driving car.
-The only constraint is, the the world have to be known.
+The only constraint is, the world have to be known.
 E.g. the car have to have the map from A to B.

 ### Considered algorithms, way of choosing, performance consideration